Follow TV Tropes

 • Elephant Quest is a free flash game in which a cute elephant sets out on a quest to reclaim his hat made in this format.
 With lasers.

-• The final levels of the two main games in the Emogame series (especially the second one) play out like this, though it's doubtful that any of the Castlevania or Metroid games ended with Belmont or Samus beating Dracula or Ridley.
-The third game would've been done entirely in this style, had it ever been finished.
+• The final levels of the two main games in the Emogame series (especially the second one) play out like this.
+The third would've been entirely like this had it been finished.

 • Endeavor requires players to find different items/collect special upgrading fruit to be able to reach new areas.